 After World War 2 the system of Chain Home RADAR was run down as the threat of a new enemy was not recognised at the time.
 When the Soviet Union detonated a nuclear weapon in 1949, Britain awoke to the dawn of a new enemy and hastily started constructing and reactivating a comprehensive network of RADAR stations.
 The old Chain Home sites were reconditioned and a number of underground bunkers were built on the East coast of England, semi-sunken bunkers on the West coast, to provide accommodation to the main operations centre.
 In a true Bond style design, the bunkers were accessed through a Bungalow that concealed a hidden entrance to the underground tunnel leading to the Bunker.
 The only other clue that there was anything hidden in the area was an innocuous concrete out house for the emergency exit, where a door, and if it hasn’t been filled in, stairs leading down below.
-Zoom out from the site further and you will see a few extra buildings, and a whooping great RADAR set.
+Zoom out from the site a little further and you will see a few extra buildings, and a whooping great RADAR set.
 We suspect the Russians new exactly what was there, with it squarely in their gun sights.

 Other than visiting ROTOR Bunkers that have been converted to Museums, we had yet to visit one that was not a ruin, excluding the few museums that exist.
 Wartling is a ruin, Portland is a burnt out shell, Bempton is gutted.
 However, this all changed when we found ourselves standing on the edge of a fenced compound, freezing our tits off, looking over at an old RAF military installation and the North Sea.
 The Birth Place of RADAR was calling.
 Unlike the other bunkers we have snooped around, Bawdsey is different and was functional RAF station up until the end of the Cold War, around the 1990s, and was known to be in good condition (side note: the bunker was shut earlier).
 Comparatively, others we had visited such as Wartling closed in the mid-sixties and had suffered severe flood damage.